LexLadiesCode/LexLadiesCode.github.io/README.md

 # LexLadiesCode

 This is the main website for the Lex Ladies Coding Club in Lexington, KY.
+To view the site go to http://lexladiescode.github.io/

 ## How To Contribute